3D Rendering Software | Tools And Free Resources | Autodesk

 The team of visual effects artists behind Arrival tackled complex scenes, from full CG shots to anti-gravity sequences and digi-doubles of the actors.

-Tangram 3Ds, a 3D visualisation and digital design studio, specialises in comprehensive design solutions for the AEC, interior design, maritime and property industries.
+Tangram 3DS, a 3D visualization and digital design studio, specializes in comprehensive design solutions for the AEC, interior design, maritime, and real estate industries.

 Rising Sun Pictures helped shape Thor’s mythical visuals from pre-production through to the final cut including creature creation and set design.